Physical Therapy FAQs

 Most women’s health physical therapists take a number of post graduate continuing education courses on different women’s and men’s health diagnoses and treatments.
 The American Physical Therapy Association has a number of Specialty areas that a physical therapist can focus on.
 Women’s Health is the most recent specialty area that therapists can sit for a day long exam after proving they have met certain requirements (eg 2000 hours of treating patients in their area of specialty within the past three years).
 This exam focuses on foundational sciences, behavioral sciences, clinical sciences, ancillary tests, medical interventions, professional practice expectations and of course patient care.
 Physical therapists who have met the requirements and passed the exam are knows as Board Certified Women’s Health Specialists and have the initials WCS after their name.
 As of 2012 there were less than 200 PTs in the county who have met these qualifications.
 If you would like further information you may learn more at the APTA’s section on Women’s Health.

-Each treatment session, including your initial evaluation is an hour long.
+Each physical therapy treatment session, including your initial evaluation is an hour long.

 Please bring your prescription from your referring physician, your filled out paperwork and if you would like, a partner or friend